7 steps to becoming a CFO in Singapore

 You may wonder whether your professional experience meets the standard career path for leading the financial operations of a Singaporean or global company.

-To begin your journey, here are seven steps on how to become a Chief Financial Officer (CFO) and how to guide your career path to acquire the skills you’ll need.
+To begin your journey and tick all the boxes of a recruiter, here are seven steps on how to become a Chief Financial Officer (CFO) and how to guide your career path to acquire the skills you’ll need.

 1. Gain broad financial experience